Front Page Detectives

 Article continues below advertisement

-A half-century after the crime, that remains a mystery.
+Over half a century after the crime, that remains a mystery.
 One jury said it was Sheppard.
 Another said he was innocent.
 The case is marred with confusion and intense media coverage of the case didn’t help.
 The coverage even led to a verdict being tossed.

 What remains is the mystery of who killed Marilyn Sheppard.